project-chip/connectedhomeip/docs/silabs/dev/vscode/BUILD.md

 ### Step 2:

-Search for "run build task" and select "Run build task" from the drop down menu.
+Search for "run build task" and select "Run build task" from the drop-down menu.

 ### Step 3: